 While there are a number of treatments on the market for the mites, viruses, funguses and other pests that are attacking our colonies, none have solved the problem completely.
 These treatments can also introduce antibiotics, pesticides and other chemicals into the hives in an attempt to prevent or heal infection.
 If these chemicals (often on strips) are not removed from the hive after they lose potency, they can in fact help the viruses or mites become resistant to treatment in the future.

-Cell phones, pesticides and viruses aside, commercial bee farming – whether organic (where bee deaths are fewer, but still occur) or conventional – does not provide bees with the opportunity to live out their normal life cycle.
+Pesticides and viruses aside, commercial bee farming – whether organic (where bee deaths are fewer, but still occur) or conventional – does not provide bees with the opportunity to live out their normal life cycle.
 No matter how small the animal, farming is farming.
 Whether you choose to buy backyard honey or a large brand, eating honey and using other bee products encourages using bees for profit.

 Still have a hankering for some honey?
 Well the next fact might change just that.